GoogleCloudPlatform/k8s-config-connector/docs/archive/README.UpdatingTerraformProvider.md

     step following the below recommendations.
-    1. If you understand the bug well and want to unblock the TF provider upgrade quickly to delivery some user requested features, follow the instructions [here](README.ChangingTerraform.md) to create a TF provider patch to fix the bug locally.
+    1. If you understand the bug well and want to unblock the TF provider upgrade quickly to delivery some user requested features, follow the [instructions](README.ChangingTerraform.md) to create a TF provider patch to fix the bug locally.
 Surface the issue separately to the terraform team by creating an [issue](https://github.com/hashicorp/terraform-provider-google/issues)